 - body (bytes) the body of the feed, as returned by :func:fetch - self (dict) a feed object used to pass to plugins and debugging - lock (object) a multiprocessing.
-Lock object previously initialized. if None, the global LOCK variable will be used: this is used in the test suite to avoid having to pass locks all the way through the API. this lock is in turn passed to plugin calls. - force (bool) force plugin execution even if entry was already seen. passed to feed2exec.feeds.parse as is fetch()
+Lock object previously initialized. if None, the global LOCK variable will be used: this is used in the test suite to avoid having to pass locks all the way through the API. this lock is in turn passed to plugin calls. - force (bool) force plugin execution even if entry was already seen. passed to feed2exec.feeds.parse as is fetch the feed content and return the body, in binary